Apple Watch Series 6 vs. SE: What's the difference between them anyway?

-At Apple's virtual event on Tuesday, the company launched two new smartwatches: the Apple Watch Series 6 and the Apple Watch SE.
+At Apple's virtual event last week, the company launched two new smartwatches: the Apple Watch Series 6 and the Apple Watch SE.
 Both devices run WatchOS 7, but because the Watch SE is a more affordable version of Apple's flagship Watch line, it has fewer features and a less advanced S5 chipset.
-The devices have cellular and Wi-Fi only variants and ship out Sept.
+The devices have cellular and Wi-Fi only variants and began shipping out Sept.
 18.

 The Watch Series 6 starts at $399 (£379, AU$599) while the Watch SE costs $279 (£269, AU$429).
 If you're interested in either wearables but are not sure which one you should get, read on for our deep dive on how these two compare.